 The use of social media during a disaster is a more complex process.
 Organizational and jurisdictional spokespeople are used to managing the outflow of information through press releases, articles, interviews, and briefings, but now those jobs include dealing with the inflow of observations, rumors, and questions that bombard the Internet while a crisis is unfolding.

 Hagerty developed a tool, EMSocialSimulation (EMSS), to help clients practice information dissemination, situational awareness, rumor control and more.
 EMSS scenarios allow players to strengthen their skills and build trust among players in a risk-free, private setting without the worry of misinformation.
 It provides a customized learning experience with constructive feedback provided in and presented through an After Action Report.
-Request a demonstration of EMSS today!
+Download our EMSS handout and request a demonstration today!